 How to change your perspective from negative to positive.

 No book is perfect.
-I can find flaws in all those I recommend.
+I can find flaws and have issues with all those I recommend.
 But approach reading from a place of being willing to learn.
 Be willing to be inspired.
-These books won’t let you down.
+These book recommendations won’t let you down.